Vũ Hà Anh: Beauty contests

-She represented Vietnam at Miss Earth 2006 in the Philippines.
-In May 2008, she participated in the first Miss Universe Vietnam.
-She continued to participated in various contests.
+She represented Vietnam at Miss Earth 2006 in the Philippines.In May 2008, she participated in the first Miss Universe Vietnam.
+She came in 10th and attracted controversy by quickly heading straight to the backstage instead of staying and cheering for the contestants who made it to top 5.
+She continued to participate in various contests and finally earned the 2nd Runner-Up of Miss Vietnam Global in 2008.

 Musical

 Her first public appearance as a singer was at Miss Earth 2006.
 On 28 November 2011, her first single was released as a DVD at Harper's Bazaar magazine.
 Her music video, Model (Take My Picture), is criticized for being provocative and low quality.
-Three days later, Hà Anh promoted herself in a minishow called It's Me, Hà Anh at the Park Hyatt Hotel.
+Three days later, Hà Anh promoted herself in a minishow called It's Me, Hà Anh at the Park Hyatt Hotel.[7]
 On 6 April 2012, Hà Anh held a second mini-show in Hanoi entitled From the Very Start, to release her eponymous second single.
 Her third single, "Put It on Me", was released in 2014 in a video co-starring the Hollywood actor Robert Parks-Valletta.

 Television

-In 2010, Hà Anh, Huy Võ and Đức Hải were invited to replace the judges for the first season of Vietnam's Next Top Model.
+In 2010, Hà Anh, Huy Võ and Đức Hải were invited to replace the judges for the first season of Vietnam's Next Top Model.[10]
 After the contest, Huy Võ and Hà Anh, assisted the winner, Huyền Trang, in establishing a business in New York.

-After second season winner, Hoàng Thùy, and the first season runner-up, Tuyết Lan, attended the 2012 New York Fashion Week by invitation, Hà Anh said that while Huyền Trang had multiple appearances in fashion shows, Tuyết Lan and Hoàng Thùy had only performed at Couture Fashion Week, which took place at the same time.
-Quỳnh Trang, the production manager of Vietnam's Next Top Model, and designer Đỗ Mạnh Cường responded angrily to her criticism of Vietnam's Next Top Model, and Tuyết Lan said that Hà Anh had been rude and an unfair judge.
+Ha Anh hosted "Hanh Ly Tinh Yeu" – "The Baggage Vietnam" season 3 broadcast on national commercial television channel VTV3 in Vietnam.

+Writing

+In 2013, Ha Anh released her autobiography, a collection of her personal blog posted from the year she started her career and travelled the world to work until the time when she was back in Vietnam.
+In 2016, she published her second book "Song Trong The Gioi Dan Ong", which has since been reprinted four times.